Student Teams

 Vyom Singh ’27

-This past summer, Vyom worked as a legal intern for a boutique law firm in New Jersey, and worked as a judicial intern for the US Bankruptcy Court for the Southern District of Florida.
-During the Spring of 2026, Vyom will study abroad in Stockholm.
+This past summer Vyom worked as a legal intern for a trial and appellate litigation law firm in Washington, D.C.
+In other summers, Vyom has worked as a legal intern for a boutique mergers and acquisitions law firm in New Jersey and as a judicial intern for the US Bankruptcy Court for the Southern District of Florida.
+During the Spring of 2026, Vyom studied abroad in Stockholm.

-This is Vyom’s first year as a Peer Advisor.
-He is excited to join the Purposeful Work team and looks forward to supporting his fellow students in every way he can!
+Vyom has been a Peer Advisor since the fall of his junior year and always looks forward to supporting his fellow students in every way he can!

 Ava Varrell ’27